Yes, Grade 11 Marks Matter

 What year you apply (universities can change their requirements, processes, and timelines from year to year)

 For this reason, I cannot say with any specificity what courses and marks will be used in anyone’s admission average.
 I can only tell you what it likely to happen.
 Only the university you apply to can tell your specifically, so that’s why I always say you should contact the university itself for specific information.

-What I can say is that some grade 11 marks are often used for admission by many universities in Canada.
+What I can say is that if you're in a semestered system, some grade 11 marks are often used for early admission decisions by many universities in Canada.
 But which ones they use, again, depends on the factors mentioned above.
-Because it’s such an unknown, I always tell students to assume that grade 11 marks will be used in your admission average.
+Because it’s such an unknown, I always tell students that if your school is semestered, assume that grade 11 marks will be used in your admission average.

 If you want specific information, contact the university itself.